 Environmental, Social, and Corporate Governance

 ESG activism refers to individuals and organizations that advocate for Environmental, Social, and Corporate Governance (ESG) criteria as part of evaluating business operations.
 ESG considerations can be employed as a basis for investment or divestment in a corporation or fund, and in activism targeting those corporations or funds.
+This political activism has led to growing criticism of the ESG movement, with critics arguing that the movement harms financial returns and that it coerces individuals who participate in pooled investments like mutual funds to support political positions against their will.

 Environmental factors relate to the company’s policies on, and interactions with, issues that affect the natural environment.
 ESG activism in this area often supports environmentalist activism on pollution, climate change, conventional energy, the use of pesticides or genetically modified organisms (GMOs), and the extraction or use of raw materials.